SamCrabtree/Clear_Comm/README.md

 1. Create a class, then create at least one object of that class and populate it with data.
 The value of at least one object must be used somewhere in your code.

+This is taken care of by the use of Classes undeneath the file models.py.
+Both the Property and notes file store this

 2. Create a dictionary or list and populate it with several values, retrieve at least one value, and use it in your program.

+This requirement is met by using three list's (Type_Choices, Status_Choices, & Note_Choices) contatining tuple values in the models.py file.

+3.

-3. Connects to an external API
+Connects to an external API